gjoshevski/tf-workload-identity/README.md

 ### Clean up your workspace

-Congratulations, you have provisioned an AKS cluster, configured kubectl, and visited the Kubernetes dashboard.
+Congratulations, you have provisioned an AKS cluster, deployed the application and managed to get access to Azure services using the Azure AD workload identity.

+To clean the resources please run:

 `
 $ terraform destroy